milkmansson/toit-ina219/README.md

 This also takes care of configuring the calibration value.
 (Advanced users can set this manually using `set-calibration-value`.)
 The driver takes care of computig and configuring the calibration value based on the shunt resistor values.
-The devie can also be configured to into the required mode using its
+The device can also be configured to into the required mode using its
 constructor:
 ```Toit
   ina219-driver := Ina219 ina219-device --measure-mode=MODE-SHUNT-BUS-TRIGGERED